 Christopher Miles is an artist, curator, writer, and educator who has been on the faculty of the School of Art at California State University Long Beach since 1998.
-Since 2016, he has served as head of the CSULB Ceramic Arts Program, and he is a cofounder of the CSULB Center for Contemporary Ceramics.
+Since 2016, he has served as head of the CSULB Ceramic Arts Program, and he is the Director of the CSULB Center for Contemporary Ceramics.